cayleygraph/cayley/docs/Configuration.md

   * `leveldb`: Directory to hold the LevelDB database files.
   * `bolt`: Path to the persistent single Bolt database file.
   * `mongo`: "hostname:port" of the desired MongoDB server.
 More options can be provided in [mgo](https://godoc.org/gopkg.in/mgo.v2#Dial) address format.
+  * `elastic`: "http://host:port" of the desired ElasticSearch server.
   * `postgres`,`cockroach`: `postgres://[username:password@]host[:port]/database-name?sslmode=disable` of the PostgreSQL database and credentials.
 Sslmode is optional.
 More option available on [pq](https://godoc.org/github.com/lib/pq) page.
   * `mysql`: `[username:password@]tcp(host[:3306])/database-name` of the MqSQL database and credentials.
 More option available on [driver](https://github.com/go-sql-driver/mysql#dsn-data-source-name) page.